IraAngeles-IBM/docker101/lab2/step1.md

     cd myapp
     ```

 1. Run the following command to create a file named `app.py` with a simple python program.
 In Mac OS or Linux terminal, copy-paste the entire code block.
+For other operating systems, the file can be downloaded from this [GitHub repository](https://github.com/IraAngeles-IBM/docker101/blob/master/files/app.py).
+The files must be saved in the directory created above.

     ```bash
     echo 'from flask import Flask